 Data Technology means GDPR is required more than ever before

-Improve data management & the Customer Experience (CX) simultaneously.
+Improve Data Management, Data Understanding & the Customer Experience (CX) simultaneously.

 Start managing data much more seriously.
 Manage data better, quicker, faster and with far better security.
 Adhere to GDPR Guidelines within 12 months by appointing a data controller, initiate training, testing and reporting using a budget of £xyz.
 Adding GDPR audits to board agendae.

 Build a Data Protection Culture.
 Cultural change is critical.
 Attitudes to personal data must change.
 Personal data is a new currency.
 Training is not mandatory (well it is!
 But think of it like ‘Training is an opportunity’).
 Embracing GDPR requires a cultural change.
 Michael winner once said that a ‘£60 fine for driving in a bus lane was very good value’ (source: Ruairi Thomas MD, DST Systems).
-So how do you stop people thinking that GDPR fines might be cheaper than changing the whole culture of the business into a customer centric, customer caring, & data protecting – type of organisation?
-GDPR is an opportunity.
+So how do you stop people thinking that GDPR fines might be cheaper than changing the whole culture of the business into a customer-centric, customer caring, & data protecting – type of organisation?
+GDPR is indeed an opportunity, but equally, it requires a change in culture.

 Become transparent.
 The whole organisation must become transparent regarding collection and use of data and be accountable.